Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 #### Key derivation driver long inputs

 Some key derivation algorithms take long inputs which it would not be practical to pass in the [initial inputs](#key-derivation-driver-initial-inputs).
 A driver that implements a key derivation algorithm that takes such inputs must provide a `"key_derivation_input_step"` entry point.
-The core calls this input step for all the long inputs, in an unspecified order.
-Long input steps may be fragmented into multiple calls of `psa_key_derivation_input_bytes()`, and the core may reassemble or refragment those fragments before passing them to the driver.
+The core calls this entry point for all the long inputs after calling `"acme_key_derivation_setup"`.
+A long input step may be fragmented into multiple calls of `psa_key_derivation_input_bytes()`, and the core may reassemble or refragment those fragments before passing them to the driver.
+Calls to this entry point for different step values occur in an unspecified order and may be interspersed.

 ```
 psa_status_t acme_key_derivation_input_step(